hackersanddesigners/Emoji-Proxies-Ghost-Messengers/Stuff to bring.md

 - Relay modules
 To use with whacky flailing guy:
 - barreljack -> screwterminal connectors
-- 5-9V wallwarts with barreljack
+- 5-9V wallwarts with barreljack or powerbanks
+- Cut up USB cables for powerbank -> barrel connector
 - wacky flailing guys

 ## Servo example